mirzakopic/api-syncagent/docs/publish-resources.md

 This combination of `APIExport` and `PublishedResource` make cert-manager certificates available in kcp.
 The `APIExport` needs to be created in a workspace, most likely in an organization workspace.
-The `PublishedResource` is created wherever the Servlet and cert-manager are running.
+The `PublishedResource` is created wherever the Sync Agent and cert-manager are running.

 ```yaml
 apiVersion: apis.kcp.io/v1alpha1